ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 - A replacement for NumPy to harness GPU compute capability.
 - A Deep Learning research platform that provides maximum flexibility and speed through Dynamic Compute graphs & Imperative Programming control flow.

-*This introduction assume that you have a basic familiarity with NumPy, if it's not the case follow this [QuickStarter](https://cs231n.github.io/python-numpy-tutorial/#numpy) by Justin Johnson and you're good to go.*

-Here's a list of modules we'll need in order to run this tutorial:

-1. [torch.autograd](http://pytorch.org/docs/master/autograd.html) Provides classes and functions implementing automatic differentiation of arbitrary scalar valued functions.
-2. [torch.nn](http://pytorch.org/docs/master/nn.html) Package provides an easy and modular way to build and train simple or complex neural networks.
-3. [torchvision](http://pytorch.org/docs/master/torchvision/index.html) consists of popular datasets, model architectures & common image transformations.
-4. [NumPy](http://www.numpy.org/) is the fundamental package for scientific computing with Python.

 ### Tensors

+In any deep learning pipeline, one obvious inevitable thing that we encounter, is mathematical data.
+Be it an images stored in the form of `[height x width]` matrices, a piece of text stored in the form a vector or some spooky operation taking place between those two.
+PyTorch provides us with objects known as Tensors that store all this data under one roof.

-A [PyTorch Tensor](http://pytorch.org/docs/master/tensors.html) is conceptually identical to a numpy `ndarray`, and PyTorch provides many functions for operating on these Tensors.
+*Formally*, a [PyTorch Tensor](http://pytorch.org/docs/master/tensors.html) is conceptually identical to a numpy `ndarray`, and PyTorch provides many functions for operating on these Tensors.
 Like standard `ndarrays`, PyTorch Tensors do not know anything about deep learning or computational graphs or gradients; they are a generic tool for scientific computing.
 We can use n-dimensional Tensors to our requirement, for instance - we can have multidimensional (2D) tensor storing an image, or a single variable storing text.

 The following snippets demonstrate Tensors & a few of their operations: